Nostalgic for the Present Tour: Concert synopsis

 The concerts in the first leg of the tour opened with AlunaGeorge, followed by Miguel, backed by video screens and "playing a guitar which he eventually ditched to pull off some fluid dance moves, even some knee sliding, during his solid 50-minute set."
+Eight of the sixteen songs are from Sia's 2016 album This Is Acting (including "The Greatest", which is on the Deluxe version of the album).
+Four are from her 2014 album 1000 Forms of Fear, while the others are from earlier albums, covers of songs she wrote for other artists, and songs she was featured in.

 Sia began her 75-minute set at the center of the stage, which was otherwise empty except for a white square in the middle.
 She dressed all in white, wearing her signature black and blonde wig that covers the upper half of her face, topped by a giant white bow, and her signature bold red lipstick.
-Her giant ruffled skirt was revealed to be a huddled group of dancers from whom Ziegler emerged to dance the first number, "Alive".
+Her giant ruffled skirt was revealed to be a huddled group of dancers from whom Ziegler emerged to dance during the first number, "Alive".
 Sia then moved to a rear corner of the stage for the rest of her set and did not speak, except for acknowledging applause.
 There were giant video screens on each side of the stage displaying a prerecorded, choreographed vignette for each song that was closely duplicated by the dancer(s) on stage.
 The videos included cameos by comic Tig Notaro in the song "Diamonds" and actors Paul Dano in "Bird Set Free", Kristen Wiig in "One Million Bullets", Gaby Hoffmann in "Unstoppable" and Ben Mendelsohn in "Breathe Me", each "paired with the dancers onstage to create memorable pieces of performance art."

-Dog adoption fairs

-For the tour, Sia partnered with various rescue organizations to conduct a dog adoption fair at each of her concerts.